ckester23/CS-422-Project-1/docs/SDS/source/software_modules.rst

 Data preprocessor
 ###################

-This part of back-end system processes time series data inputted as a csv file and formats it as a pandas object which is then passed on to the database interpretor module to be formatted to comply with MongoDB's interface formatting.
+This part of back-end system processes time series data inputted as a .csv file and formats it as a pandas object which is then passed on to the database interpretor module to be formatted to comply with MongoDB's interface formatting.